SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 The surgery takes about 1 to 2 hours.

 You will be given medicine before surgery so you don't feel pain.
-You may get general anesthesia in which you are asleep and pain-free or spinal anesthesia in which you are awake, but numb from the waist and below.
+You may get general anesthesia in which case you are asleep and pain-free or spinal anesthesia in which case you are awake, but numb from the waist and below.

 Your surgeon will insert a scope through the tube that carries urine from your bladder out of the penis.
 This instrument is called the resectoscope.
 A special cutting tool is placed through the scope.
 It is used to remove the inside part of your prostate gland using electricity.